Oleg-N-Cher/XDev/Ofront/Readme.txt

 Ofront+ differences from Ofront/voc
 ===================================

-  1. Advanced features for describing bindings to foreign libraries, system flag [stdcall].
+  1. New experimental dialect Oberon-3 (based on Oberon-07, Component Pascal & other).

   2. Outputs a module name and position for any runtime error, HALT and ASSERT.

+  3. New SYSTEM types: INT8, INT16, INT32, INT64, ADRINT.

-  3. Allows arithmetic operations with the type BYTE.
+  4. Allows arithmetic operations with the type BYTE (Oberon-3 & Component Pascal).

-  4. Allows unlimited length of constant strings (in Ofront/voc the maximum is 255 characters).
+  5. Allows the unlimited length of constant strings (in Ofront/voc the maximum is 255 characters).

-  5. Allows SYSTEM.VAL(INTEGER, {80000000H..0FFFFFFFFH}) as a constant of INTEGER type (otherwise LONGINT).
+  6. Allows SYSTEM.VAL(INTEGER, {80000000H..0FFFFFFFFH}) as a constant of 32-bit type (otherwise 64-bit).

-  6. ASH and SYSTEM.LSH return the INTEGER type result for INTEGER type argument, and LONGINT type result for LONGINT argument.
-It allows to use shift without using 64-bit type.
+  7. ASH and SYSTEM.LSH return the INTEGER type result for INTEGER type argument, and LONGINT type result for LONGINT argument.
+It allows to use shifts without using 64-bit type.

-  7. Support "_" in identifiers.
+  8. Support "_" in identifiers.

-  8. Ofront+ for Windows works under Windows 9x.
+  9. Ofront+ for Windows works under Windows 9x.
 Ofront+ for Linux supports both 32 and 64 bits.

-  9. Support UTF-8 encoded sources (with or without BOM) with EOL as 0DX (Oberon System), 0AX (UNIX/Linux) & 0DX+0AX (Windows).
+  10. Support UTF-8 encoded sources (with or without BOM) with EOL as 0DX (Oberon System), 0AX (UNIX/Linux) & 0DX+0AX (Windows).

-  10. "Right FOR" (concept by Oleg Komlev), constant arrays (only in Ofront+ for BlackBox).
+  11. "Right FOR" (concept by Oleg Komlev), constant arrays available in Oberon-3 (yet only in Ofront+ for BlackBox).

-  11. BITS() function, IN procedure parameters (as in Component Pascal).
+  12. BITS(), ORD(set), LEN(string$), str1 := str2$, IN procedure parameters (in Component Pascal).

+  13. ORD(bool), ORD(set) supported in Oberon-3.

-  12. SYSTEM flags: VAR [nil], ARRAY/RECORD [untagged], POINTER [untagged] as in BlackBox.
+  14. SYSTEM flags: VAR [nil], ARRAY/RECORD [untagged], POINTER [untagged] as in BlackBox.

+  15. Advanced features for describing bindings to foreign libraries, system flag [stdcall].

+  16. It's possible to use modules written in Oberon, Oberon-2, Component Pascal & Oberon-3 together in one project.

-  13. Tested with GCC/MinGW, Intel C++, SDCC and even Borland Turbo C.
+  17. Tested with GCC/MinGW, Intel C++, SDCC and even Borland Turbo C.

 Get it!